MadanBhandari/next-app/README.md

 ## Preview

-Preview the example live on [StackBlitz](http://madanbhandari.github.io/next-app):
+Preview the example live on [GH Pages](http://madanbhandari.github.io/next-app)

 ## How to use